Beñat Urkiola: Life and career

 He was born in Leitza.
 Since he was little he studied at the Music School of Leitza (Navarra).
 There he studied solfeggio, transverse flute and guitar.
-He was also a member of the Leitza Choir.
+He was also a member of the Leitza choir.
 He was also trained in Basque music and dance from a young age.

-In the year 2006-2007 he participated in the musical talent contest Egin kantu! from ETB 1 and was the winner of the talent.
-The grand final of the talent took place at the Gazteszena theater in San Sebastián.
+In the years 2006–2007 he participated in the ETB 1 musical talent contest Egin kantu!.
+The grand final of the talent contest took place at the Gazteszena theater in San Sebastián.
 In the final, Urkiola sang the song "Ilargia" by the group Ken Zazpi with which he went to the next phase and ended up winning the contest.

 He recorded the official album of the program, together with Oihan Larraza, Maialen Diez and Ane Gonzalez.
 In addition to that, as a member of the group, they gave different concerts during the years 2007 and 2008.

 Urkiola is also trained as a bertsolari.
 In 2007, when he was only nine years old, he won a written bertsolarism contest.
-He regularly participates in bertsolarism and written bertsolarism sessions.
+He regularly participates in bertsolarism performances and written bertsolarism sessions.

-He studied engineering at the IMH of the University of the Basque Country (2016-2020).
+He studied engineering at the IMH of the University of the Basque Country (2016–2020).
 He is currently an engineer, a profession that he combines with bertsolarism and music.